Espoon keskus

 Get to know Espoon keskus

 Located by the railway, Espoon keskus is the transforming heart of Espoo.
-Espoon keskus combines excellent transport connections and versatile and constantly improving services with a Finnish cultural landscape.
-Public transport connections will become even better in 2029 when the Espoo Rail Line is completed.
+The area combines excellent transport connections and versatile and constantly improving services with a Finnish cultural landscape.
+Public transport connections will be further improved once the Espoo Rail Line is completed.
+The section between Leppävaara and Espoon keskus will be completed in 2028 and the entire project in 2029.

 The transformation of Espoon keskus will continue in the coming years.
 The goal is to turn the former administrative centre into a modern and attractive urban centre with homes and workplaces.
 New residential buildings and high-quality paths for pedestrians and cyclists will be built close to services and public transport connections.